thelounge/thelounge/README.md

 NODE_ENV=production npm run build npm start
 ```

+When installed like this, npm doesn't create a `lounge` executable.
+Use `npm start -- <command>` to run subcommands.

 ⚠️ While it is the most recent codebase, this is not production-ready!
 Run at
 your own risk.
 It is also not recommended to run this as root.